boschrexroth/node-red-contrib-ctrlx-automation/README.md

 ## Usage - Reference Manual

 Besides this quick introduction, there is a [Reference Manual](./doc/REFERENCE.md) which describes the nodes in more detail.
 It covers all the different configuration options, error handling, troubleshouting and generals hints for usage.
-For working with different nodes in the Data Layer it might also be useful to have a look at the [data type overview](./doc/DATATYPES.md).
+For working with different nodes in the Data Layer it might also be useful to have a look at the [Data Type Overview](./doc/DATATYPES.md).

 ## Examples